schmoelder/diss/doc/06_operating_modes/serial_columns/serial_columns.md

 **Summary**

-This case study demonstrates that the framework can optimize processes with multiple columns and simultaneous fractionation at several outlets.
+The serial-columns configuration extends the framework to processes with multiple physically distinct columns and simultaneous fractionation at several outlets.
 The ternary separation benefits from tuning both the serial switching times and the column length ratio, with the optimal configuration depending on the chosen performance objective.
 Eluent consumption is particularly sensitive to the switching times, driven by column overloading under high-feed-volume conditions.